 Influence of temperature on beneficial insects’ development rate

 The duration of all ontogenesis stages (from the embryo to the birth of an imago) depends on temperature:

 When the ambient temperature drops below +13°C, some larvae enter the diapause during the pupation period.
 Wintering mummies are natural adaptations of the species to the season changes.
 Wintering mummies can withstand the temperature up to -39 °C.

 Use A. abdominalis in crops directly to prevent outbreaks of various aphid species.
 In the case of high pest density, A.abdominalis is often used in combination with other bio agents (Aphidius ervi, Aphidoletes aphidimyza and others).

 You should remove yellow traps as far from the releasing point of the flying parasitoid as possible.
 At the moment of flying from the vial, there is a possibility that the wasp will fly on a sticky trap, bright light, or simply up and run outside through an open window.
-Therefore, the release is best to carry out in the afternoon before sunset or early morning at dawn.
+Therefore, the release is the best to carry out in the afternoon before sunset or early morning at dawn.